restartus/restart/data/README.md

+# Data storage
+This is the cached storage of data that is checked in with git lfs

-# The data sources
+# The data sources large storage
+The larger stores are here

-That we have so far
+That we have so far which has moved to the https://github.com/restartus/data

 1. cook.
 This is Cook County restaurant data
 2. fred.
 From U Pittsburgh that is the synthetic data for 2010.
 Need to finish